 Our bodies and proper nutrition create antioxidants to ward off toxic free radicals.

-Our bodies depend on vitamins, minerals, and antioxidants for proper health, growth, strength, and cell repair.
+Our bodies depend on vitamins, minerals, and antioxidants for optimal health, growth, strength, and cell repair.
 These nutrients are found mainly in plants.
 About 90% of Americans today do not reach the recommended daily intake of fruits and vegetables.

 It features some of my favorite health-boosting juice recipes, complete with their nutritional values and health benefits of each ingredient.
 If you haven’t done so already, get it now.